 We consider Costume Technology to be an area of work and study that is in conversation with all other disciplines throughout The University of Texas at Austin's graduate program.
 The M.F.A. in Theatre with a specialization in live design is a three-year, 60 hour course of study consisting of four components: the design studio, skill-building, realized productions and critical thinking/writing, culminating in a unique thesis of the student's own invention.
 Two candidates per discipline are admitted each year to a program of 30 students - a small group within the large department.

 In addition to The University of Texas at Austin's Graduate School requirements, we require that students submit a portfolio of work online or by mail for review.
 All students must provide their own sewing and pattern making tools and supplies.
-Review the requirements and begin you application today.

 Students must own a laptop computer with a required suite of software and a removable USB drive of at least 100GB.